-A decision of ComReg may either be challenged by way of judicial review or for decisions made under the Regulatory Framework a merits-based appeal in accordance with the Framework Regulations in the High Court.
-Under the Framework Regulations, the appeal must be brought by a user or undertaking that is 'affected' by the decision, and must be lodged within 28 calendar days of the date after the user or undertaking has been notified of the decision.
-An appeal can be brought on the basis of law or errors of fact.
+A decision of ComReg may either be challenged by way of judicial review or for decisions made under the Regulatory Framework a merits-based appeal under the European Communities (Electronic Communications Networks and Services) (Framework) Regulations 2011 (SI 333/2011) (the Framework Regulations) in the High Court.
+Under the Framework Regulations, the appeal must be brought by a user or undertaking that is affected by the decision and must be lodged within 28 calendar days of the date after the user or undertaking has been notified of the decision.
+An appeal can be brought based on law or errors of fact.
 Where the appeal is made to the High Court, either party may seek for the matter to be transferred to the Commercial Court, which is a specialist part of the High Court that generally hears appeals within six months of the date the appeal is lodged.
-Lodgement of an appeal against a decision of ComReg does not automatically 'stay' that decision, unless an application for a stay or for interim relief has been made.
+Lodgment of an appeal against a decision of ComReg does not automatically stay that decision unless an application for a stay or interim relief has been made.

-Judicial review proceedings should be launched at the earliest opportunity or in any event within three months from the date when grounds for the application first arose (eg, date of a ComReg decision (although this can be extended by the court if it considers that there is good and sufficient reason to do so)).
-The Irish courts have jurisdiction to examine the procedural fairness and lawfulness of decisions of public bodies in judicial review proceedings, rather than the merits of a decision.
+Judicial review proceedings should be launched at the earliest opportunity or in any event within three months from the date when grounds for the application first arose (eg, the date of a ComReg decision (although this can be extended by the court if it considers that there is good and sufficient reason to do so)).
+The Irish courts have jurisdiction to examine the procedural fairness and lawfulness of decisions of helen.kelly@matheson.com simon.shinkwin@matheson.com